yasmeenbvb/CRWR2900-draft/05-Participation.md

 These questions, and many others, require the capacity for self-reflection and self-awareness.
 As we continue in the course, you may wish to consider these questions as they apply to you.

+## Activities

+We will normally meet outside, at a local park.
+The complete listing of sites and dates is on the [course website](https://crwr1240.netlify.com/).